Make beans a part of your diet for increased protein, fiber, and nutrients!

 Since it’s summer, we tried these beans in a cold salad mixed with barley, a nutritious whole grain.
 Don’t have time to cook beans?
 Try the canned or pre-cooked version, cook up your barley, and mix with the rest of your ingredients for a delicious seasonal plate.

-- 2 cups pre-cooked bottled or canned borlotti beans (can be replaces with pinto beans)
+- 2 cups borlotti beans pre-cooked, bottled or canned (can be replaced with pinto beans)

 - 1/8 cup extra virgin olive oil

 - 2 teaspoons salt